-When most people search for holiday accommodation, they typically end up booking a hotel room.
+When most people search for holiday accommodation, they typically end up booking a hotel room in Amsterdam.
 But a short-stay apartment in Amsterdam offers so many more benefits if you are on a similar budget.
 If, for example, you are staying in Amsterdam for a week or more, a short-stay apartment may be a great alternative to a small, cramped hotel room.
-You’ll find that these short-stay apartments are quite common for vacationers in Europe and many are located in and around the central-city.
+You’ll find that these short-stay apartmentsare quite common for vacationers in Europe and many are located in and around the central city.

 The short-stay apartments are very convenient for small families or groups.
 These apartments often provide full kitchen facilities and may even have space for your pet.
 Most of the booking sites only publish the names of the reviewed apartments and tourists can go through the reviews before selecting one.
 Short-stay apartments in Amsterdam require a permit for renting an apartment throughout the year.
 Generally, the apartments can be booked for a minimum seven nights stay and usually, four guests are allowed in these types of apartments.

 Advantages of booking a short-stay apartment in Amsterdam

 More Space – Apartments usually have a lot more space than a hotel room and serviced apartments generally have a separate living area and a bedroom; travelers are not confined to a single room.

 Convenient for small families or groups – Most of the short-stay apartments are designed to provide privacy to the guests.
 A short-stay apartment separates the living area from the bedrooms.
 In this way, couples traveling together can have their private space but enjoy together time in the living area.

 Get in touch with the local culture– Take the opportunity to learn about the local culture.
 Short-stay apartments give an opportunity to explore the neighborhood and to meet your neighbors You can ask your next-door neighbor about a special café or a special local recipe.